nbharwani11/CS3308_Final_Project/README.md

 ## Information for Project:
 1. Vision statement: what would you tell potential customers?
-  - We love Pokemon!
+  - We love Pokémon!
 Gotta catch'em all!

 2. Motivation: why are you working on this project?
-  - We remember playing Pokemon when we were kids and now we that we're older we want to bring back the love we experienced when we were that age.
+  - We remember playing Pokémon when we were kids and now we that we're older we want to bring back the love we experienced when we were that age.
 Most of the team also wanted to learn JS so this project was the perfect opportunity.
 Potentially using Trello as well seems like a good project tracking software to learn.

 3. Risks to project completion, possibly including:
   - new language or working environment